What you need to know about accessing our residences during the COVID-19 pandemic…

 - Decision Making

-The programs also take into account the individual needs of the clients by providing counselling in areas such as anger management, substance abuse, family and relationship problems, and taking responsibility for their own lives.
+The programs also take into account the individual needs of the residents by providing support counselling or referrals in areas such as income support, managing emotions, family and relationships, substance use, and mental health.

 The Whitby Residence

 The Whitby Residence opened in October 1985 to provide a structured environment to male youth aged 15 to 18 years, who are motivated to make constructive changes in their lives.
 The house is staffed 24 hours a day, seven days a week.
-Staff teach daily living skills, and provide the on-going support which will enable clients to eventually live successfully and independently in the community.
+Staff support youth to learn daily living skills and provide the on-going support which will enable these young men to eventually live successfully and independently in the community.

 Program fees, which include food, laundry facilities and support counselling, are $355 per month.